-The outward part of silence as a discipline is the art of only speaking when necessary.
+But there is an outward part of silence as a discipline—the discipline of only speaking when necessary.

 “Why do we insist on talking as much as we do?
 We run off at the mouth because we are inwardly uneasy about what others think of us.”

 “This discipline provides us with a certain inner distance that gives us time to consider our words fully and the presence of mind to control what we say and when we say it.”